Battle of Sievershausen: Battle

 The battle took place in an open field (Feldmark) between the villages of Sievershausen and Arpke.
 The Saxon-Brunswick troops attacked with about 15,500 men (8,000 infantry and 7,500 cavalry) and 25 guns, the margrave had 18,000 mercenaries (12,000 infantry and 6,000 cavalry) at his command.
 The opposing cavalry forces fired their pistols at close range, causing heavy losses, and then charged home.
 Initially Albert managed to repel the attacking forces, however, the Saxon army turned around and positioned itself behind the defending forces.
 After four hours of bitter fighting, the margrave fled from the battlefield.
 His retreat was covered by General Joachim von Röbel, who became famous as a result and ended his days as a field-marshal.

-Among the many casualties were Saxon and Brunswick nobles and knights, including the two elder sons of Duke Henry V, Philip Magnus and Charles Victor, resulting in the succession of the throne of their younger brother Julius.
+Among the many casualties were Saxon and Brunswick nobles and knights, including the two elder sons of Duke Henry V, Philip Magnus and Charles Victor, resulting in the succession to the throne of their younger brother Julius.
 Elector Maurice allegedly was killed by friendly fire, when a shot by one of his own men struck the abdomen and caused major injuries he two days later succumbed to.
 His mortal remains were transferred to Saxony; his armor kept in Freiberg Cathedral shows the bullet hole at waist level.
 Many rumours were circulating in connection with his death; he most likely died due to wound infection.